thejamiewyatt/CookingWithCozmo/README.md

-# Cozmo Build a Plate Game
+# Cozmo Taste Project

 Cozmo Build a Plate game project for St. Louis Science Center.

-For more information please see our documentation website: http://cozmotasteproject.readthedocs.io/en/latest/index.html
+For more information please see our documentation website: http://cookingwithcozmo.wordpress.com/team-kabaj/